epfl-dcsl/miralis-sosp25-artifact/README.md

 ## Softcore-rs

-> Estimated time: XX human time + XX computer time
+> Estimated time: 15m human time + 2h computer time for full verification (optional)

 Section 6 of the paper describes the methodology we used to verify the main components of the virtualization sub-system of Miralis.
-In a nutshell, we translated the official RISC-V executable specification (written in Sail) to Rust, and used the Kani model-checker to ensure emulation is compliant with the specification and hardware configuration produces the desired effects.
+In a nutshell, we translated the official RISC-V executable specification (written in Sail) to Rust, and used the [Kani model-checker](https://model-checking.github.io/kani/) to ensure emulation is compliant with the specification and hardware configuration produces the desired effects.

 Since the original paper submission, we split this part of Miralis into an independent project called `softcore-rs` in a [separate repository](https://github.com/CharlyCst/softcore-rs).
 For archival purpose, we include a copy of the project in the `./softcore-rs/` folder.